 When my then-husband arrived 5 weeks after my teaching job started, I was suddenly consumed by all those negative feelings and thoughts once more.
 I knew that divorce was coming, but I struggled to cut the cord.
 Finally after some excellent advice from a mentor, I told my ex that he was moving back to Ohio, we filed for dissolution, and I never heard from him again.

-Three weeks after the dissolution was settled, my new coworker and I started dating.
+About a month after the dissolution was settled, my new coworker and I started dating.

-RELATED: How to Find Your Soulmate
+Want more practical tips to manifest love?
+Read: How to Find Your Soulmate

 Three years later and we got married, and now we have two beautiful sons!